Andrew Henshaw became one of the judges of the Commercial Court in 2017.

 He was called to the Bar in 2000 and joined Brick Court Chambers, where he specialised in commercial and litigation and arbitration, public and EU law.

-He was appointed a QC in 2013 and as a Deputy High Court Judge in 2017.
-He became a High Court Judge in 2019, assigned to the Queen’s Bench Division.
+He was appointed a QC (now KC) in 2013 and as a Deputy High Court Judge in 2017.
+He became a High Court Judge in 2019, assigned to the Queen’s Bench Division (now King’s Bench Division).